DankSansBans/nextjs-lab-23-3271-26/README.md

+ Middleware does not work and kept deprecating, and I had to switch to Proxy.ts for the last part, it kept telling me to use 'Use Client', and when I did, it worked  and took hours to finish and most of my problems was self inflicted like i kept trying to find the reason why it doesnt show any thing in the browser only to find out i had two copies and so i deleted one and it finally worked.

  01 — Hello.tsx A simple, reusable static functional component that displays a welcoming message using JSX and Tailwind CSS styling.
 It shows the basic structure of a Next.js component.

 02 — UserCard.tsx A  presentational component that accepts name, role, and an optional avatar prop.
 It creteers a user profile card and gracefully handles the case when no avatar is provided.